John Richard Clark Hall: Christianity

 Hall's obituary termed him a "protestant reformer", and several of his writings touched on the subject of Christianity.
 In 1919 and 1923, the Society for Promoting Christian Knowledge published two of his works.
-The former, Herbert Tingle, and Especially His Boyhood, served as a memoir to Hall's lifelong friend, who had died the year before, (Note: Hall also privately published a shorter memoir the year before, entitled Herbert Tingle 1855–1918: A Memoir.) and included an introduction by Bishop of Oxford Hubert Burge, The book was also marketed as a "book for educationists"; described how Tingle had only one year of formal schooling but devised methods of educating himself with self-made toys and games.
+The former, Herbert Tingle, and Especially His Boyhood, served as a memoir to Hall's lifelong friend, who had died the year before, (Note: Hall also privately published a shorter memoir the year before, entitled Herbert Tingle 1855–1918: A Memoir.) and included an introduction by Bishop of Oxford Hubert Burge, The book was also marketed as a "book for educationists"; it described how Tingle had only one year of formal schooling but devised methods of educating himself with self-made toys and games.
 In the journal School, a reviewer wrote that "Herbert Tingle apparently had never heard of Froebel or Montessori ... yet his available knowledge made him a delightful companion his friend writes, and his independence of education so called would delight the soul of Henry Adams.
 Let all educators read this piece of Herbert Tingle's life and ponder on the essentials to be taught the young!"
 Writing for Journal of Education, another reviewer added that while Tingle seemed to be of no special account, and while "for the life of me I do not quite see why I read it, [but] we are glad there were two boys like Tingle and Hall and that after one of them passed on at the age of sixty-five the other has taken time to write about their boyhood days and ways."

 Later works were more overtly Christian.
 Hall's 1923 pamphlet by the Society for Promoting Christian Knowledge, Birth-Control and Self-Control, criticised the ethics of birth control.
 Five years later Hall published a book titled Is Our Christianity a Failure?
 The Contemporary Review called it an "earnest, fair-minded book, written with judicial weight of mind", while The Spectator termed it a "layman's attempt to express and defend his religion".
 (Note: Two months earlier, Hall had addressed a letter to The Spectator advocating for the "parochial comprehensiveness" of the church, in which, for example, an elaborate morning Eucharist ceremony would be followed by a simple evening Eucharist, thus accommodating those of different views in both parish churches and the broader Church of England.
 "It is very little consolation to the laity to be told ... that the Church of England is comprehensive," Hall wrote, "if, as is too often the case, its bishops and clergy and not equally comprehensive, but use their position to promote the interests of some party within it.")